 - Students interested in taking online self-guided or instructor-led product design courses can check out DesignerUp.
 Learn more about DesignerUp in our review.

-- Similarly, Bloc is a flexible online platform that hosts courses in both UX design and web development.
+- Similarly, Bloc and Avocademy are flexible online platforms that host courses in both UX design and web development.
 Like allWomen Academy, their program features 1-on-1 coaching and projects students can add to their portfolios.